TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.47.md

 ---

-And I will delight myself in thy commandments, Which I have loved.
+I will delight myself in your commandments, because I love them.